qoolife/developer.qoolife.com/content/api/v1/journal_entries/index.md

     GET /api/v1/journal_entries

-The response will be a JSON array with all the journal entries for the user, including an array of measurements for each individual entry.
+The response will be a JSON array with all the journal entries for the user, including an array of measurements and comments for each individual entry.

 Example request: